Ireaurora/ballgame_js/README.md

 #ballgame_js

-You can control the movement of your paddle using the arrows on your keyboard or your mouse.
+This is a very simple game programmed using JavaScript and HMTL and CSS.
+In order your platform around use the arrows on your keyboard or your mouse.
+You have 3 lives.
+Once you lose your third life, you lose the game.

-Once you lose three times, the game is over
+Have fun!!